 Founded by the Emperor Trajan in 100 AD, the settlement of Timgad, then known as Thamugas, was probably a base for the Third Augustan Legion.

-Much of Timgad was damaged in the fifth century and, despite a brief Byzantine revival of the settlement under Justinian, it was finally destroyed during the seventh century Arab invasion and abandoned by the eighth century.
+Much of Timgad was damaged in the 5th century and, despite a brief Byzantine revival of the settlement under Justinian, it was finally destroyed during the seventh century Arab invasion and abandoned by the 8th century.

-Today, the vast ruins of Timgad are a well preserved UNESCO World Heritage site.
-Amongst other things, visitors can view the remains of a stunning second century Trajan arch, a 3,500-capacity theatre, a forum and a series of fourteen bath complexes.
+Amongst other attractions, including the excellent example of Roman town planning, visitors can view the remains of a stunning second century Trajan arch, a 3,500-capacity theatre, a forum and a series of 14 bath complexes.
 There is even a library and the remains of temples and churches, the latter demonstrating the later prominent Christian presence in Timgad.

 Discover the best Historic Sites in Algeria, from Timgad to Djemila and more, includes interactive Algerian Cultural Places, Landmarks and Monuments map.